kevroletin/web-game-doc/README.markdown

 **status** may be equal to 0 if user isn't ready, and 1 if he/she is ready to play? otherwise function returns `{"result": "badReadinessStatus"}`

+**visibleRaces** and **visibleSpecialPower** are optional settings, that are used only for testing.
+They must include the list of names of 6 races and specialPowers.
+Names must be correct.
+This commands allows determine what races will be on the desk at the beginning of the game.

 ###getMessages
 #####Format:
     {